Skip to main content

 • For “Capacity” licenses, the capacity value is determined based on the System’s total Storage Capacity.

 • At point of sale, the system capacity is recorded in each capacity license record for the system.
-For example, if a system is purchased with 10TB of storage capacity, all capacity type licenses for that system will have a 10TB capacity limit.
+For example, if a system is purchased with 10TB of storage capacity, all capacity-type licenses for that system will have a 10TB capacity limit.

-• If additional storage is purchased after point of sale for a specific system serial number, it is recommended (but not required) that the user regenerate their capacity-based licenses and apply them to the system.
-This enables System Manager to display the new total license capacity value.
+• If additional storage is purchased after the point of sale for a specific system serial number, it is recommended (but not required) that the user regenerate their capacity-based licenses and apply them to the system.
+This enables the System Manager to display the new total license capacity value.

 Non-Disruptive Upgrades

-For systems running ONTAP 9.8.x or 9.9.x, non-disruptive upgrades to ONTAP 9.10.1 or later are supported without any changes to the system licenses.
+• For systems running ONTAP 9.8.x or 9.9.x, non-disruptive upgrades to ONTAP 9.10.1 or later are supported without any changes to the system licenses.

 Note: In a future release, NLFs will be required to upgrade.
 So, it is recommended that you convert your licenses to NLFs and install the new NLFs on your systems at your earliest convenience.
 You can convert your licenses on the NetApp Support Site (NSS).
 See how in this video: License Files in ONTAP 9.10 - NetApp Support Site